Archer03/react-create-conveyor/README.md

   // useTask to define method
   const reset = useTask((draft, payload) => {
     // only tracked props will be added to draft!
-    // eg. fullName dose not exist in draft, and don't worry, typescript will even remind you! draft.cAge = payload;
+    // eg. fullName dose not exist in draft, but don't worry, typescript will even remind you! draft.cAge = payload;
     draft.cName = 'xiao bai';
     draft.cBreed = '🐶';
-  })
+  }, []);
   return <div>
     <button onClick={() => drawDog(draft => {
       draft.cName = 'da huang'; // just draw it, able to modify cName directly! 💥